mendix/docs/content/en/docs/appstore/creating-content/guidelines-content-creators.md

 - Make a status page like status.mendix.com available for all customers.

 {{% alert color="info" %}}
 Mendix reserves the right to temporarily delist any products that do not adhere to these requirements until resolved.
-In principle the partner will be notified in advance, but for critical issues, the notification can be sent at the same time as the delisting and customer notifications.
+In principle, you will be notified in advance, but for critical issues, the notification can be sent at the same time as the delisting and customer notifications.
 {{% /alert %}}

 ### 6.2 Product Updates